OriginProtocol/dshop/docs/dshop/dshop.md

 # Overview

-The Origin Store is an open source e-commerce site built to use the Origin Protocol.
+Dshop is an open source e-commerce site built to use the Origin Protocol.
 The front end and product database are hosted on IPFS and can be served via ENS.
 When customers place an order, their contact and shipping information is encrypted via PGP and stored on IPFS.
-The IPFS hash and payment
-\(Eth or ERC20\) is sent to the Marketplace smart contract.
+The IPFS hash and payment \(Eth or ERC20\) is sent to the Marketplace smart contract.

 A separate process watches the blockchain for events emitted by the smart contract and takes care of any off-chain actions such as sending out